nowitsabby/dark-rpg-nextjs/assets/srd/navigators/houses.md

 Greatest in size and power are the Magisterial Houses.
 The roots of the original Navigator families, these Houses maintain mighty palaces on Terra and their influence reaches to the very edges of the light of the Astronomican.
 The Magisterial Houses maintain traditions and practices that have served them for millennia.
 They are masters of the traditional Navigator crafts and have more control over the malign mutations that afflict those with the gene.
 To be part of a Magisterial House is to know without question the purity of your blood and the ancient power and nobility of your family.

-Magisterial Houses with influence in the Expanse include the grand houses of Benetek and Vor’cle.
+Magisterial Houses with influence in the Expanse include the grand houses of Benetek and Vor'cle.

 A Navigator character that belongs to a Magisterial House gains the following benefits

 #### Warp Focus
-The warp eye is the core of a Navigator’s being and his oldest and most potent tool.
+The warp eye is the core of a Navigator's being and his oldest and most potent tool.
 Once per game session he may force a single opponent to re-roll a successful test when testing to resist the effects of The Lidless Stare Navigator Power.
 #### Resistant Genes
 The Navigators of a Magisterial House are less likely to mutate due to their carefully cultivated genes.
 Whenever they must test for mutation the test is considered Routine (+20) rather than Ordinary (+10).
 #### Exalted Lineage